Ecosystem relaunchNSS Background Remover

 A cloud editor sidesteps this whole dilemma by running every model on a server farm, which means it can always use the real model — but at a cost the interface usually hides: your image is uploaded, processed on someone else infrastructure, and potentially retained.
 The on-device approach trades that away.
 Running the model in your browser means the image never leaves the device, there is no account or quota, and the tool works on sensitive material you would never upload — client photos, documents, family pictures.
 The price of that privacy is precisely the hardware constraint that makes the real-versus-classical choice necessary, because now the compute is yours, not a server you rent.

 That framing reframes the fallback as a feature of the privacy stance rather than a limitation of it.
 The app is not choosing classical because it is cheap for the operator; there is no operator cost to speak of, since the compute is the user device.
 It is choosing classical because the specific device in front of it cannot host the large model, and the alternative — uploading the image to a server that can — is the exact thing the tool exists not to do.
 So the honest fallback is what lets the privacy promise stay intact on every device rather than only on high-end ones.
-The broader argument for why on-device processing is private by construction rather than by policy is in /product-blog/why-on-device-ai-is-private-by-design, and the real-versus-classical boundary is downstream of that commitment.
+The broader argument for why on-device processing is private by construction rather than by policy is in Why on-device AI is private by design, and the real-versus-classical boundary is downstream of that commitment.

 How the suite got to real models